SadineniAbhi/Geetha/AUDIO_SETUP.md

 1. **Audio Capture**: Uses PyAudio to record from your microphone
 2. **Speech-to-Text**: Deepgram converts speech to text using Nova-2 model
 3. **Agent Processing**: LangGraph agent processes the transcribed text
-4. **Text Response**: Agent displays response as text
+4. **Text-to-Speech**: Deepgram converts agent response to speech using Aura model
+5. **Audio Playback**: PyAudio plays the synthesized speech

-**Voice-to-Text Flow**: You speak → Agent hears → Agent thinks → Agent responds with text!
+**Complete Voice-to-Voice Flow**: You speak → Agent hears → Agent thinks → Agent speaks back!

 ## 🔧 Customization

-### Recording Duration
+### Commands
 When running `audio_agent.py`, you can:
-- Press Enter for default 5-second recording
+- Press Enter for voice conversation with TTS enabled
+- Type "text" to disable TTS (text-only responses)
+- Type "speech" to re-enable TTS (voice responses)
 - Type a number (e.g., "10") to set recording duration
 - Type "quit" to exit